WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Tyres can be quite handy when crafting a creative garden play area for kids.
 For instance, arrange a set of tyres in a cone-like shape to define a backyard space in the corner for the kiddos.

-Or use them to build a small agility course to embrace their inner ninja.
-Another DIY is to line a few with cushions, and voila! they have comfortable seating.
+Alternatively, use them to build a small agility course for some ninja-style fun.
+Or, line a few with cushions, and voilà—instant comfy seating!

 Garden tyre agility course